-The city is divided into two parts.
-Known as Fez el-Bali, the medina offers a labyrinth of narrow streets and winding alleys dotted with mosques, market stalls and tanneries.
-Thought to be the world’s largest car-free zone, it feels world’s apart from 21st century life.
+The city consists of two parts.
+Known as Fez el-Bali, the medina offers a warren of narrow streets and winding alleys dotted with mosques, market stalls and tanneries.
+Thought to be the world’s largest car-free zone, it feels world’s apart from 21st-century life.

 In contrast, Ville Nouvelle is the newest part of Fes and built by the French.
 Found outside the medina, this part of the city offers wide boulevards and modern shops, as well as busy traffic.